 Do you like learning new, random facts that you’ll probably never need to know in your life?
 Or maybe you’re one of those people who just know a ton of random facts and are looking to test your knowledge of the world.

-If either of these sounds like you, then you’ll love this list of random trivia questions and answers!
+If either of these sounds like you, then you’ll love our fun-filled list of random trivia questions and answers!

-So get ready to have some fun and maybe even learn something new!
+So get ready to have some fun and maybe even learn something new in the world of randomness!

 * This post may contain affiliate links.
 You won’t be paying a cent more, but in the event of a sale, the small affiliate commission I receive will help keep this blog running/pumping out useful content.
 Thanks!